abingdonpta/abingdonpta/content/docs/logos/_index.md

 ## Current PTA Logo

-A PTA volunteer (Dan Burd) created the PTA logo below before April 2022, made to look like the [original logo provided by the Virginia PTA](https://www.vapta.org/images/logos/A/abingdonelem.jpg) but at a better resolution and with improved cropping.
-Dan also created the Spanish logo in March 2023, which combines the existing English logo and the Spanish section from the [National PTA's resource page](https://www.pta.org/home/run-your-pta/PTA-Branding-and-Web-Guidelines).
-(Note that "cada niño. una voz.®" is sourced from the PTA's raster file as no vector image is apparently available, and it's not clear what font the PTA used.)
+Dan Burd assembled the PTA logo below before April 2022, made to look like the [original logo provided by the Virginia PTA](https://www.vapta.org/images/logos/A/abingdonelem.jpg) but at a better resolution and with improved cropping.
+Dan also assembled the Spanish logo in March 2023, which combines the existing English logo and the Spanish section from the [National PTA's resource page](https://www.pta.org/home/run-your-pta/PTA-Branding-and-Web-Guidelines).

 | Type | SVG | PNG | Original |
 | ---- | --- | --- | -------- |
 | English | [SVG](Abingdon-PTA-logo.svg) | [PNG](Abingdon-PTA-logo.png) | [Original SVG](https://brandslogos.com/wp-content/uploads/images/large/national-pta-logo-vector.svg) |
 | Spanish | [SVG](Abingdon-PTA-logo-es.svg) | [PNG](Abingdon-PTA-logo-es.png) | [Original PNG](original-spanish.png) |

-## Old Cardinal Logos
+## Old (2014) Cardinal Logos

-A PTA volunteer (Vickie Spindler) created the two Abingdon Cardinal logos below in September 2014.
+PTA volunteer Vickie Spindler created the two Abingdon Cardinal logos below in September 2014.
 They were used for Spirit Gear in subsequent years.
 Dan Burd also made black and white versions of these logos in May 2023 at the request of the then-president.

 | Type | SVG | PNG | Original |
 | ---- | --- | --- | -------- |